 We might tend to stereotype someone based on their appearance and/or age, but as we all know, there is always more than meets the eye.

-Earlier this year, author David Toussaint shared his list of things 20-something year-old gay guys should know about ‘older guys’.
+David Toussaint previously shared his list of things 20-something year-old gay guys should know about ‘older guys’.

 What do you think – is he right?